aczar09/Trivia-Game-Android/doc/use-cases/use-cases-brief.md

 **Preconditions**: User has chosen to play a standard a given trivia game.

+**Post-condition**: User will have completed a game of trivia on their record.

 **Overview**: Based on the type of game show, a question is selected by the system for the user to provide a response to.
 This continues either until the user loses, or they answer all questions correctly.